sleuthkit/autopsy/README_LINUX.md

 possible to run Autopsy on Linux and OS X.  This file contains the instructions for building Autopsy on Linux and getting it working.

+this will build Autopsy to a "usable state" but that is not to say that all features are presently working.
+PhotoCarver for instance, apparently is only available for Windows and as yet Windows Registry extraction does not appear to work.

 This guide assumes Ubuntu 16.04 LTS for linux building instructions.